Reviews

 Lily Saylor

 The film’s prominent theme is women who are discarded.
 Polly’s new husband murders her and leaves her body in the wall.
 We aren’t given the history of Lily’s breakup with her fiance, but we know he hasn’t called and doesn’t have the number for the Blum house—she never says it directly, but her depression suggests that he left her.
 “It’ll be good to put myself away,” she tells a friend on her first night in the house.
-By contrast, Iris Blum has stayed isolated for decades by choice; but her estate’s caretaker, Mr. Wexcap, ignores the house’s worsening mold problem since Iris is dying and he’s eager for the estate to take control as soon as possible, discarding her as easily as Polly’s husband swung the axe.
+By contrast, Iris Blum has stayed isolated for decades by choice; but her estate’s caretaker, Mr. Wexcap, ignores the house’s worsening mold problem since Iris is dying.
+He’s eager for the estate to take control as soon as possible, discarding her as easily as Polly’s husband swung the axe.

 “[Pretty things] fall apart like flowers,” says the aptly named Iris to Lily shortly before their deaths.
 It’s already too late for them, of course, but the film’s warning is ultimately for the viewers: See things for what they are and beware of lingering in the past, or you’ll trap yourself there.